-One response to this, compatible with realism about perceptible phonological features, is to search for more complex acoustic structures or to higher-order acoustical properties that correspond to perceived phonemes (see, e.g., Blumstein and Stevens 1981, Diehl et al. 2004, Holt and Lotto 2008 for the general auditory approach).
+One response to this, compatible with realism about perceptible phonological features, is to search for more complex acoustic structures or to higher-order acoustical properties that correspond to apparent phonemes (see, e.g., Blumstein and Stevens 1981, Diehl et al. 2004, Holt and Lotto 2008 for the general auditory approach).
 On the other hand, some philosophers instead conclude that phonological features are mere intentional objects, or ‘intentional inexistents’ (see Rey 2012).
 Pautz (2017, 27–28), for instance, maintains that differences in acoustical features cannot account for apparent categorical differences between phonemes.

 Nonetheless, the claim is supported by the surprising finding that visual processes impact the auditory experience of speech.
 For instance, the McGurk effect includes one instance in which seeing video of a speaker pronouncing /ga/ dubbed with audio of /ba/ leads to hearing as of the /da/ phoneme (McGurk and Macdonald 1976).
 If perceiving speech involves perceiving gestures, it is not surprising that the visual evidence for articulatory gestures should be weighed against auditory evidence.